Military training area: Czech Republic

-There are four military training areas (MTAs) in Czechia with the total area of 1,296 km^{2}.
+There are four military training areas (MTAs) in the Czech Republic with the total area of 1,296 km^{2}: Boletice, Březina, Hradiště and Libavá.
 They are run by "Military Regions" and have been used since 1994 for joint exercises and training between the Czech armed forces and its allies.
 This was initially carried out as part of Partnership for Peace Programme and subsequently with NATO.
 In addition, since 2001, the armed forces of Austria, Belgium, France, Hungary, the Netherlands and the US have conducted national exercises on Czech MTAs.